kastoras/goapp/README.md

 ### Implementation for feature B

-Value added to Counter stuct
+Value added to Counter stuct.

 ### C